luckyframework/lucky/README.md

 Feel free to say hi or ask questions on our
 [chat room](https://discord.gg/HeqJUcb).

+Or you can copy a real working app with [Lucky JumpStart](https://github.com/stephendolan/lucky_jumpstart/).

+## Installing Lucky

+To install Lucky, read the [Installing Lucky](https://luckyframework.org/guides/getting-started/installing) guides for your Operating System.
+The guide will walk you through installing a command-line utility used for generating new Lucky applications.

 ## Keep up-to-date

 Keep up to date by following [@luckyframework](https://twitter.com/luckyframework) on Twitter.